Muscat-Lab/titio-core-server/README.md

 # Poetry managed Python FastAPI application with Docker multi-stage builds

-### This repo serves as a minimal reference on setting up docker multi-stage builds with poetry

 ## About The Project

 This repo serves as a minimal reference on setting up docker multi-stage builds with poetry.